 Patents are usually abandoned by small entities (organizations with less than 500 employees) at a rate of 12.5%.
 Large entities abandon patents less often, at a rate of 7.5%.
 Abandonment, which usually occurs because of patentability concerns or cost restrictions, saw spikes in both March and July of 2020.
 In July, small entities abandoned patents at a rate of 31%, while large entities fared slightly better, with an abandonment rate of 13%.

 The USPTO is continuing its efforts to curb the impact of COVID-19 on small business innovation.
-The office announced that, for small and micro enterprises, many fees include payment extensions.
+The office announced that, for small and micro-enterprises, many fees include payment extensions.
 Relief for other organizations is available on a case-by-case basis.
-Additionally, COVID-19-related trademark applications to be advanced out of turn and immediately assigned for examination.
+Additionally, COVID-19-related trademark applications may be advanced out of turn and immediately assigned for examination.

 Strategic Investment in Intellectual Property